Alex Okafor: New Orleans Saints

 On March 14, 2017, Okafor signed with the New Orleans Saints.
 He started the first 10 games of the season, recording a career-high 43 tackles, 4.5 sacks and four passes defended.
 He suffered a torn Achilles in the team's Week 11 win over the Redskins and was ruled out for the rest of the season.

 On March 16, 2018, Okafor re-signed with the Saints on a two-year contract.
 He started all 16 games in 2018, recording 36 tackles and four sacks.

 On February 14, 2019, the Saints voided the final year of Okafor's contract, making him a free agent at the start of the new league year.

 Kansas City Chiefs

 On March 14, 2019, Okafor signed a three-year, $18 million contract with the Kansas City Chiefs.

 In week 7 against the Denver Broncos, Okafor sacked Joe Flacco twice in the 30–6 win.
 He played in 10 games before suffering a torn pectoral in Week 15.
 He was placed on injured reserve on December 16, 2019.
 He finished the season with 22 tackles and five sacks.
 During his absence, the Chiefs went on to win Super Bowl LIV, their first championship in 50 years.
 On August 10, 2020, Okafor and the Chiefs restructured his contract to save about $2 million in cap space.

-On October 24, 2020, Okafor was placed on injured reserve after suffering a hamstring injury in Week 6.
-He was activated on November 21, 2020.
+On October 24, 2020, Okafor was placed on injured reserve after suffering a hamstring injury in Week 6 and was activated on November 21, 2020.
+He played in 11 games and all 3 playoff games, recording 21 combined tackles and a forced fumble.

 Okafor was re-signed on July 20, 2021.
+He played in all 17 games and all 3 playoff games, recording 27 combined tackles, 7 quarterback hits, 2 pass deflections and a forced fumble.
+He became a free agent at the end of the season but was left unsigned.